PRESS DIGEST- New York Times business news - June 9

-June 9 The following are the top stories on the New York Times business pages.
+June 9 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Alibaba Group Holding Ltd signaled on Thursday that for all the global worries about China's rising debt and bloated state industries, its economy still enjoys a strong pillar of support from online shoppers. nyti.ms/2rHs4gP